Infvyr/sleet/README.md

 ### Project sample

 You may download a WordPress [copy from here](https://bit.ly/37XmJ9I).
-Throw these files into your domain directory and access **http(s)://domain.example/installer.php** and follow the steps from the installation wizard
+Throw these files into your domain directory and access in the browser address bar a url like this one but with your domain name **domain.example/installer.php** and follow the steps from the installation wizard.

 Now you're ready to go!
 The next step is easy to say, but harder to do: make an awesome WordPress theme. :)